ChuckNomis/jeen-assignment-NadavSimon/README.md

 ## 📚 Knowledge Base

-The system includes 8 documents covering various topics.
-Document processing and chunking is powered by Docling, which provides advanced PDF parsing and intelligent text segmentation for optimal retrieval performance.
+The system includes 8 documents covering various topics. **Document processing and chunking is powered by [Docling](https://github.com/DS4SD/docling)**, which provides advanced PDF parsing and intelligent text segmentation for optimal retrieval performance.

 **📁 Document Location:** All documents are stored in `server/data/documents/` directory.